 Next up was the gate to the aptly named “Hole in the Wall” pub.
-They have recently set up a new coffee shop through a container in the carpark.
+They have a coffee van/hut in the the carpark just on the other side of the Phoenix Park walls.
 It’s a good place to stop for a nice coffee.
 Be warned that queues can be long on busy days.
-A Pro Tip is that you can also get the same coffee by going into the main building.
+A Pro Tip is that you can also get the same coffee by going into the main pub building itself.
 The queues here can be a little shorter.

 The perimeter walls then run parallel with North Road for a while.

 While the footpaths are busy here, if you use the earthen tracks between the wall and the footpath it is a lot quieter.
 The zoo is now on your right hand side.
 You can sometimes hear the animals and it is somewhat surreal to hear the trumpeting of elephants while you take in your city centre walk.

 As we continue, we pass by the headquarters of An Garda Síochána.
 Around this point, we get our first glimpse of the Wellington Obelisk in the distance.
 We will get much closer to that later!